-Leonid Brezhnev's need for speed
+Leonid Brezhnev's Need for Speed

 Leonid Brezhnev was known for being the head of the USSR for 18 years, and for showing great power of his beloved country.
-However, even though the love for his homeland was big, his love for speed was even bigger.
+However, even though the love for his homeland was big, his love for cars was even bigger.

 He was a genuine petrolhead, and had a massive collection of cars.
 The exact number varies from one source to another, but it seems that he had between 150-300 cars in his garage.
-Many of them were gifts from other world leaders, and he was known for driving all of them like a madman...usually on empty streets on cold Moscow nights, pissing off his security.
+Many of them were gifts from other world leaders and he was known for driving all of them like a madman...usually on empty streets on cold Moscow nights, pissing off his security.

 He also had great taste, which is shown in his love for exclusive cars such as Rolls-Royce Silver Shadow, Opel Kapitän L, Chevrolet Bel Air Sport Coupe Hardtop, Chrysler 300, Mercedes 600 Grosser, and a first-gen Maserati Quattroporte among many others.
 So, a big petrolhead like this probably had few nice car-related stories, right?
 Of course he did, and here are 3 very interesting ones.